dhfoss/passwordGeneratorHomework/README.md

 Section 7: This takes the final password array, and converts it to a single string, ready to be displayed in the browser.

 *Assignment Code: the final section was provided by the assignment.
-It links the function to the button, making the app usable.
+It links the function to the button, making the app usable./Users/danielhawthorne-foss/Desktop/index.html Screen Shot 2020-10-01 at 12.31.38 PM.png/Users/danielhawthorne-foss/Desktop/Application Screen Shot 2020-10-01 at 12.32.18 PM.png
+/Users/danielhawthorne-foss/Desktop/script.js1 Screen Shot 2020-10-01 at 12.32.43 PM.png
+/Users/danielhawthorne-foss/Desktop/script.js2 Screen Shot 2020-10-01 at 12.32.53 PM.png
+/Users/danielhawthorne-foss/Desktop/script.js 3 Screen Shot 2020-10-01 at 12.33.06 PM.png